IHyperLight/Keeptive/README.md

 ## 💕 For you

 - I sincerely hope that my tool proves useful to you in one way or another.
 Feel free to share any feedback to help improve Keeptive.
-Thank you! =)
+Thank you =)

 ---